 Obtaining an Open Burn Permit

-To obtain an Open Burn Permit, you are required to come to the Fire House on the day you plan to burn.
-Open Burn Permits are issued for one day and only on the day you want to burn.
+To obtain an Open Burn Permit, you are required to come to the Fire Station on the day you plan to burn.
+Burn Permits are issued for one day and only on the day you want to burn.
 We do not issue burn permits for extra days.
 If you plan to burn more than one day, you will need to return to the Fire House the next day for another Burn Permit.
-Burn Permits are only valid on the date and the time specified.
 There is no charge to get a Burn Permit.

 State and local laws permit open burning only during the months of October 1 to April 30.
 Open Burning is banned in the cities of Bellevue and Dayton during the months of May through September.
 In the event of a seasonable dry spell, additional months may require a ban on open burning.